kengonakajima/lua-msgpack-native/README.md

 Compatibility
 ====
-tested on OSX Lion luvit.
-current luvit depends on LuaJIT2.
+tested on luvit on OSX Lion and Linux(Ubuntu 11.04, travis-ci node.js worker) current luvit depends on LuaJIT2.

 Usage